tweag/asterius/docs/hacking.md

 * The `Asterius.CodeGen` module is modified and you're sure different code will be generated when compiling the same Haskell/Cmm files.

-Most other modifications in the asterius lib/exes need a reboot.
+Most other modifications in the asterius lib/exes won't need a reboot.
 Specifically:

 * `Asterius.Builtins` modifications don't impact the boot cache.
 The builtin module is generated on the fly with every linker invocation.